 Single-family dwelling unit.
 “Single-family dwelling unit” means a structure containing one (1) dwelling unit.

 Structure.
 “Structure” means anything temporarily or permanently located, built, constructed or erected for the support, shelter or enclosure of persons as defined in 38 M.R.S. §436-A(12).

+Triplex.
+“Triplex” means a structure containing three (3) dwelling units.

 Zoning ordinance.
 "Zoning ordinance" means a type of land use ordinance that divides a municipality into districts and that prescribes and reasonably applies different regulations in each district.